kelenhiik/kelenhiik.github.io/index.md

+# Friday's assignment:
+For prediction, the script is ```Repo_MTLS/8state_predictor/bin/trained_RFC_predictor.py```.
+Inside the script I have hardcoded two different input sequence files ( ```twoseq.txt``` and ```2protein.fasta```).
+They have the same proteins, but the first file is in the 3-line format (only using ID and sequence for prediction) the .fasta file is in a two-line format (ID, seq).
+Both of these files are in the same bin folder, specified with a path.
+Both work, but for specifying one you have to __follow the comments I made in the file__.
+The output of running the trained_RFC_predictor.py is a print-out on the screen of ID, seq, topology AND a Predicition.txt file in ```Repo_MTLS/8state_predictor/results/prediction_results/```.
+Right now I did not push that .txt file into the folder so you wouldn't think I hardcoded the output.
+Enjoy!

 # Wednesday 7.03.18

 ```0.493881630949``` New for SVM, parameters: ```ovo rbf 19``` SO I am going to go with random forests, just to be sure I am running the validation again.
 I know the results are a bit biased because I am not splitting it manually and the function I am using splits them randomly, but I still get somekind of an idea what is the best.
 I ALSO understand that I might have used more folds for validating, but in consideration of the time, that is a task for another day...